emicklei/bitmapfont/README.md

-## bitmapfont reader and opengl texture builder
+## bitmapfont rendering for OpenGL

 ## example